hudl/nugget/README.md

 What's a nugget?
 ---

-It's a simple dashboard.
-It's meant as an [information radiator](http://alistair.cockburn.us/Information+radiator), although not perhaps in the typical sense.
+It's a simple [communal dashboard](http://martinfowler.com/bliki/CommunalDashboard.html) (or [information radiator](http://alistair.cockburn.us/Information+radiator)), although perhaps not in the typical sense.

 While a lot of dashboards are complex and meant for reacting and driving decision making, nuggets are more about creating general awareness.
 And looking awesome.